JamesDylanDenning/Java-Txt-data-parser/README.md

 Text File Data Parser - CCUL

-•	Developed in house application for financial and accounting team to streamline workflow and auditing processes
+•	Developed in house Java application for financial and accounting team to streamline workflow and auditing processes

 •	Integrated application saving the client 5-10 hours each month by automating manual data entry and revision process